rails/rails/guides/source/testing.md

 assert_select 'title', "Welcome to Rails Testing Guide"
 ```

-You can also use nested +assert_select+ blocks.
-In this case the inner +assert_select+ runs the assertion on the complete collection of elements selected by the outer +assert_select+ block:
+You can also use nested `assert_select` blocks.
+In this case the inner `assert_select` runs the assertion on the complete collection of elements selected by the outer `assert_select` block:

 ```ruby
 assert_select 'ul.navigation' do